-Pursuant to an agreement signed in June 2018, Pan American has the option to earn up to an initial 65% interest in the Company's Amalia Project and Palmillas Properties by making cash payments to the Company totaling US\$1.5 million (of which US\$800,000 has been received) and expending over four years US\$2 million on exploration and reimbursement of the Company's costs to maintain its option agreements with the owners of Amalia and Palmillas.
+Pursuant to an agreement signed in June 2018, Pan American has exercised its option to earn an initial 65% interest in the Company's Amalia Project and Palmillas Properties, having made cash payments to the Company totaling US\$1.5 million and expending a minimum of US\$2 million on exploration and reimbursement of the Company's costs to maintain its option agreements with the owners of Amalia and Palmillas.
 Pan American may earn an additional 10% by advancing the property to preliminary feasibility.